UK judge refuses US request to extradite WikiLeaks founder Assange

-Category: World Hits: 2WikiLeaks founder Julian Assange has emerged as one of the most controversial whistleblowers of recent times, hailed by supporters as a fearless campaigner for press freedom and denounced by critics as reckless, self-aggrandising and even dangerous.
+Category: World Hits: 3WikiLeaks founder Julian Assange has emerged as one of the most controversial whistleblowers of recent times, hailed by supporters as a fearless campaigner for press freedom and denounced by critics as reckless, self-aggrandising and even dangerous.
 On Monday, a London court turned down a US request to extradite Assange, who is charged with espionage and leaking classified documents related to the wars in Iraq and Afghanistan in a trial critics say is a test case for press freedom.

 Read more https://www.france24.com/en/europe/20210104-wikileaks-founder-assange-s-extradition-trial-a-test-for-press-freedom-rights-groups-say